 2013 • Tales of Žužemberk.
 Workshop at European Architecture Students Assembly. Žužemberk, SLO.

-Laura Linsi has been a project lead on public realm and housing projects in London as part of the office East.
-Since 2023 she is the editor-in-chief of the Estonian Architecture Review Magazine MAJA.
-Roland Reemaa has worked on large scale public buildings at Kaan Architecten and taught MSc architecture studios in TU Delft in the Netherlands and has worked on residential and commercial projects in London as part of Sanchez Benton architects.
+Roland Reemaa has worked on public buildings at Kaan Architecten and taught MSc architecture studios in TU Delft in the Netherlands.
+He worked on residential and commercial projects in London as part of Sanchez Benton architects.
+He studied at Estonian Academy of Arts graduated at TU Delft.

 F53, Kettleby House, Barrington Rd, SW97EQ, London, UK, +44 7491812255